Jean-François Lyotard: Early life, educational background, and family

 Jean François Lyotard was born on 10 August 1924, in Versailles, France, to Jean-Pierre Lyotard, a sales representative, and Madeleine Cavalli.
 He went to school at the Lycée Buffon (1935–42) and Louis-le-Grand, Paris.
 As a child, Lyotard had many aspirations: to be an artist, a historian, a Dominican friar, and a writer.
 He later gave up the dream of becoming a writer when he finished writing an unsuccessful fictional novel at the age of 15.
 Ultimately, Lyotard described the realization that he would not become any of these occupations because of "fate", as he describes in his intellectual biography called Peregrinations, published in 1988.

 Lyotard served as a medic during the liberation of Paris in the Second World War, and soon after began studying philosophy at the Sorbonne in the late 1940s, after failing the entrance exam to the more prestigious École normale supérieure twice.
-His 1947 diplôme d'études supérieures (roughly equivalent to an MA thesis) was Indifference as an Ethical Concept (L'indifférence comme notion éthique).
+His 1947 diplôme d'études supérieures (roughly equivalent to an M.A. thesis) was Indifference as an Ethical Concept (L'indifférence comme notion éthique).
 It analyzed forms of indifference and detachment in Zen Buddhism, Stoicism, Taoism, and Epicureanism.
 He studied for the agrégation at the Sorbonne alongside fellow students Gilles Deleuze, François Châtelet and Michel Butor; in 1949 whilst waiting to retake the oral examination, he left Paris to teach at l’École militaire préparatoire d’Autun.
-Having gained the agrégation in 1950, Lyotard took up a position teaching philosophy at the Lycée d'Aumale (now Lycée Ahmed Reda Houhou) in Constantine in French Algeria but returned to mainland France in 1952 to teach at the Prytanée military academy in La Flèche, where he wrote a short work on phenomenology, published in 1954.
-Lyotard moved to Paris in 1959 to teach at the Sorbonne: introductory lectures from this time (1964) have been posthumously published under the title Why Philosophize?
+Having gained the agrégation in 1950, Lyotard took up a position teaching philosophy at the Lycée d'Aumale (now Lycée Ahmed Reda Houhou) in Constantine in French Algeria but returned to mainland France in 1952 to teach at the Prytanée National Militaire in La Flèche, where he wrote a short work on phenomenology, published in 1954.

+In 1959, Lyotard moved to Paris to teach at the Sorbonne: introductory lectures from this time (1964) have been posthumously published under the title Why Philosophize?
 Having moved to teach at the new campus of Nanterre in 1966, Lyotard participated in the events following March 22 and the tumult of May 1968.
 In 1971, Lyotard earned a State doctorate with his dissertation Discours, figure under Mikel Dufrenne—the work was published the same year.
 Lyotard joined the Philosophy department of the experimental University of Vincennes, later Paris 8, together with Gilles Deleuze, in the academic year 1970–71; it remained his academic home in France until 1987.
-He married his first wife, Andrée May, in 1948 with whom he had two children, Corinne and Laurence, and later married for a second time in 1993 to Dolores Djidzek, the mother of his son David (born in 1986).
+He married his first wife, Andrée May, in 1948 with whom he had two children, Corinne and Laurence, and later married for a second time in 1993 to Dolorès Djidzek, the mother of his son David (born in 1986).